JamesDRodgers/Portfolio/README.md

 ## Welcome!
 Hi there!
 Welcome to my portfolio.
 I'm James Rodgers, a Human Data and Generative AI Specialist dedicated to leveraging AI technologies to make a positive impact in education and beyond.
 Take a look around to learn more about my background, certifications, and how to connect with me.

-Portfolio Highlights
+# Welcome!
-The Digital Shepherd
+Hi there!
+Welcome to my portfolio.
+I'm James Rodgers, a Human Data and Generative AI Specialist leveraging AI technologies to make a positive impact in education and beyond.
+Explore my background, certifications, and projects below.

-An AI-powered platform supporting clergy and faith communities with personalized guidance, prayers, and theological insights.
-Focused on Anglican/Episcopalian traditions, it offers tools for sermon planning, worship, and church administration.
+---

-Technical Skills Demonstrated: Data curation, prompt engineering, knowledge graph design, and custom graphic/web design.
+## Portfolio Highlights

-The Owl
+### **The Digital Shepherd**
-A mindfulness-focused AI assistant blending Dialectical Behavior Therapy (DBT) techniques with spiritual practices to support emotional well-being through custom meditations and mental health tools.
+An AI platform offering clergy personalized guidance, prayers, and theological insights.
+Focused on Anglican/Episcopalian traditions, it includes tools for sermon planning and church administration.

-Technical Skills Demonstrated: Python programming, AI model fine-tuning, mental health-focused NLP, and chatbot UX design.
+- **Skills:** Data curation, prompt engineering, knowledge graph design, graphic/web design.

-What's Trending
+### **The Owl**
-Purpose:
+A mindfulness AI assistant integrating DBT techniques with spiritual practices for custom meditations and emotional well-being tools.
-A tool designed to simplify creating prompts for LLM evaluation and exploring social media trends.
-It:
+- **Skills:** Python, AI model fine-tuning, mental health NLP, chatbot UX design.

-Supports targeted, fact-based question generation.
+### **What’s Trending**
-Offers flexible templates and styles for diverse analytical needs.
+A tool simplifying LLM prompt creation and exploring social media trends.
-Demonstrates integration with APIs and effective user interaction design.
+- **Features:** Fact-based question generation, flexible templates, API integration.
-Technical Skills Demonstrated: LangChain framework, API integration, Python scripting, and user interface design.
+- **Skills:** LangChain, Python scripting, API integration, UI design.

 ## About Me
 I specialize in generative AI development, prompt engineering, and educational resource creation.
 With experience at the intersection of technology, pedagogy, and leadership, I aim to simplify complex AI concepts and design solutions that empower individuals and teams.